zxsq-cc/hpglpype/README.md

 ## Documentation

-The complete plug-in documentation is available directly in the CLI help:
+[WIP] The complete plug-in documentation is available directly in the CLI help:

 ```bash
 $ vpype hpgl --help